Making an online multiplayer game with Godot and Nakama

 if not Online.nakama_session or Online.nakama_session.is_expired():

-# If our session has expired, then wait until a new session is setup.
+# If our session has expired, then wait until a new session is set up.

 yield(Online, "session_connected")